 In the vast majority of cases, you are able to keep all of your unsecured personal property, unless you have something that is unusually valuable (like an original Rembrandt hidden in the attic).
 You can keep this property because the Bankruptcy Code allows you to “exempt” (up to a limit) the types of things most people own, such as household goods, clothes, jewelry, vehicles, retirement plans, etc.

-For example, an individual can exempt up to $11,525 in household goods, such as furniture, appliances, TV’s, computers, stereos, etc. (That amount doubles for married couples.)
+For example, an individual can exempt up to $13,400 in household goods, such as furniture, appliances, TV’s, computers, stereos, etc. (That amount doubles to $26,800 for married couples.)
 The value of your personal property is determined by how much you could reasonably get if you sold the property.
 Few people would be able to sell their used household goods for anywhere close to these exemption amounts.
 In addition, exemptions can often be stacked to increase the amount of exempted property.
-For that reason, few people lose any property in Chapter 7.
+For that reason, most people do not lose any of their personal property in Chapter 7.

 Quick Note: In Pennsylvania, you have the option of taking either Pennsylvania State or federal exemptions.
 However, in most instances, the federal exemptions allow you to keep much more.

 In most cases, the answer is yes.
 In Chapter 7 cases, it depends largely on how much equity you have in your home or vehicle.
 (Equity is the difference between what you owe on an item and what it is worth.)
 For the most part, if (1) the equity in your house or auto is not more than the exemption for that type of property, and (2) you are current on your payments, you can keep it.
 (If you are behind on your home or car payments, you may need to consider Chapter 13.)